gentlemandeep/yayocorp/_articles/installation-instructions.md

 ## 5. Using your Exocore

 Continue on to [[using-exocore|Using your Exocore]] to familiarize yourself with the editor interface and begin writing new notes.

+[//begin]: # "Autogenerated link references for markdown compatibility"
+[using-exocore|Using your Exocore]: using-exocore "Using your Exocore"
+[//end]: # "Autogenerated link references"